sgmurphy/wordpress-plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 2.0.4 - Thursday, 15th February 2024 =
+* Fix: Flows exported via bulk-export functionality were not getting imported properly properly.
+* Fix: Fixed the clone, delete ajax calls were returning 400 error in some cases.

 = Version 2.0.3 - Thursday, 25th January 2024 =
 * Improvement: Modified the location of Change Template button for store checkout steps.
 It is now available in the funnel's setting.